Percival33/nba-api/README.md

 # nba-api

-This is recruitment task for Intern Python Developer.
+This was a recruitment task for Intern Python Developer.

 Task is to build a script/CLI that will process data from external [API](https://www.balldontlie.io/) about NBA related data and return desirable results.